ankata-dhanush/Adobe_TakeHomeAssessment/README.md

 TESTING

     -Backend: REST API validation and Unit Test is performed using JUnit and Mockito
+    -Frontend: Validating front end but only giving input as integers rest all won't be accepted.
+Responsive layout tested on mobile app.

                 To run the test manually
                     cd roman-numeral-backend-app